 UC Berkeley takes allegations of hazing in student organizations, teams, and other student groups seriously.
-To help our students feel supported, the University has put together this page with information for members of a student’s support system outside the University (parents, guardians, other family members, mentors, etc.) so that they can feel prepared to identify harmful behaviors and direct their student to appropriate campus resources.
+To help create a culture of belonging, the University has put together this page with information for members of a person’s support system such as parents, guardians, friends, other family members, mentors, etc. so they can feel prepared to identify harmful behaviors and share appropriate campus resources.

 - Emotional reactions: Anger, confusion, betrayal, fear, resentment, embarrassment, humiliation, hopelessness, helplessness, anxiety, and depression are all normal feelings.
 Self-blame can also occur and is fueled by hazers who tell new members that they will let others down if they leave or tell anyone what is going on.